alice-biometrics/petisco/README.md

 Petisco is a framework for helping Python developers to build clean Applications in Python.

-⚠️ disclaimer: Current version now is v1 (not stable yet).
+⚠️ Disclaimer: Current version now is v1 (not stable yet).
-You can found the deprecated version v0 in `v0` branch,
+You can found the deprecated version v0 in `legacy` branch.

 ## Installation :computer: